-Quality, sound, healthy, well socialized CFA registered Manx & Cymric kittens for sale from experienced, reputable Manx breeders.
+Quality, sound, healthy, well socialized CFA and TICA registered Manx & Cymric kittens for sale from experienced, reputable Manx breeders.
 Available kittens, upcoming litters, transportation information, tips on finding a Manx or Cymric kitten and Manx pictures.

 Purchasing A Manx/Cymric Kitten

 Most potential kitten owners are not schooled in what or whom to look out for when purchasing a Manx kitten like an experienced Manx breeder would be.
 Most people looking for a kitten have made their minds up they want one, possibly picked it out from a web site or magazine or even visited a breeder.
 Beyond that, they have no idea which kitten or breeder is better than the next, especially if choice was based on price.
 Below, some information is provided as a guide to determine quality of Manx produce through Karello cattery, standards our breeders hold themselves to and information to help potential owners make good decisions when purchasing a Manx or Cymric kitten.

 Karello kittens are raised in our home, underfoot with constant love and interaction, as if each one were going to be our own beloved pets or show cats.
 Care is given to insure they are well socialized and grow to be the cherished, confident pets people and judges are looking for.
 Our kittens and their parents are registered in the Cat Fanciers Association (CFA) or The International Cat Association (TICA).